 He called her name.

 Should he be doing this?
-If she wasn’t answering and she’d put it there, was his trying to break in now going to be seen as an act of aggression and be used against him?
+If she wasn’t answering and she’d put it there, was his trying to break in now going to be seen as an act of aggression to be used against him?

 He called her name again.